Cultures for Natto (Kin)

 Delicious Ways of Eating Natto: On toast, as a topping over a rice bento, fried rice, omelettes, with avocados and more!

 Get our natto cultures to start your ferments!
-We offer in amounts of 4g and 10g!
-Just select from the drop down menu.
 We also offer fermentation workshops as well!
 Please see here

 Famed chef David Chang of Momofuku describes it best:

 "Microbes produce enzymes, enzymes develop amino acids, glutamic acid + aspartic acid = umami, umami = delicious."

 2g natto starter for every 300-400g uncooked beans